YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBRNDWN
 --------------

-DBRNDWN, Error during global database rundown for region xxxx.Notify those responsible for proper database operation.
+DBRNDWN, Error during global database rundown for region xxxx.
+Notify those responsible for proper database operation.

 Run Time Error: This indicates that a process encountered a problem attempting to rundown the database file xxxx.